-A. All school vehicles shall be maintained in safe operating conditions through a systematic preventive maintenance and inspection program adopted or approved by the education district.

-B. All education district vehicles shall be state inspected in accordance with legal requirements.
+- A. All school vehicles shall be maintained in safe operating conditions through a systematic preventive maintenance and inspection program adopted or approved by the education district. - B. All education district vehicles shall be state inspected in accordance with legal requirements.

-C. A copy of the current daily pre-trip inspection report must be carried in the bus.
+- C. A copy of the current daily pre-trip inspection report must be carried in the bus.
 Daily pre-trip inspections shall be maintained on file in accordance with the education district's record retention schedule.
-Prompt reports of defects to be immediately corrected will be submitted.

-D. Daily post-trip inspections shall be performed to check for any children or lost items remaining on the bus and for vandalism.
+Prompt reports of defects to be immediately corrected will be submitted. - D. Daily post-trip inspections shall be performed to check for any children or lost items remaining on the bus and for vandalism.

-X. SCHOOL TRANSPORTATION SAFETY DIRECTOR
+X. EDUCATION DISTRICT TRANSPORTATION SAFETY DIRECTOR

 The education district board has designated an individual to serve as the education district's school transportation safety director.
-The school transportation safety director shall have day-to- day responsibility for student transportation safety, including transportation of nonpublic school children when provided by the education district.
-The school transportation safety director will assure that this policy is periodically reviewed to ensure that it conforms to law.
-The school transportation safety director shall certify annually to the education district board that each school bus driver meets the school bus driver training competencies required Minnesota Statutes, section 171.321, subdivision 4.
-The transportation safety director also shall annually verify or ensure that the private contractor utilized by the education district has verified the validity of the driver's license of each employee who regularly transports students for the education district in a type A, B, C, or D school bus, type III vehicle, or MFSAB with the National Driver Register or the Department of Public Safety.
-Upon request of the education district executive district or the executive district of the education district where nonpublic students are transported, the school transportation safety director also shall certify to the executive district that students have received school bus safety training in accordance with state law.
+The education district transportation safety director shall have day-to-day responsibility for student transportation safety, including transportation of nonpublic school children when provided by the education district.
+The education district transportation safety director will assure that this policy is periodically reviewed to ensure that it conforms to law.
+The education district transportation safety director shall certify annually to the education district board that each school bus driver meets the school bus driver training competencies required by Minn.
+Stat. § 171.321, Subd.
+4. The transportation safety director also shall annually verify or ensure that the private contractor utilized by the education district has verified the validity of the driver's license of each employee who regularly transports students for the education district in a type A, B, C, or D school bus, type III vehicle, or MFSAB with the National Driver Register or the Department of Public Safety.
+Upon request of the education district executive director or the executive director of the education district where nonpublic students are transported, the education district transportation safety director also shall certify to the executive director that students have received school bus safety training in accordance with state law.
 The name, address and telephone number of the school transportation safety director are on file in the education district office.
-Any questions regarding student transportation or this policy may be addressed to the school transportation safety director.
+Any questions regarding student transportation or this policy may be addressed to the education district transportation safety director.